hassio-addons/addon-tailscale/tailscale/DOCS.md

 Tailscale][tailscale_info_dns], [MagicDNS][tailscale_info_magicdns], [Access a
 Pi-hole from anywhere][tailscale_info_pi_hole]

-1. Check that `userspace_networking` option is disabled.
+1. Check that the `userspace_networking` option is disabled.

 1. Under **Settings** -> **System** -> **Network** configure Tailscale's DNS as the first DNS server (IPv4: 100.100.100.100, IPv6: fd7a:115c:a1e0::53).